rlucas7/rlucas7.github.io/_publications/2024-09-17-Algorithmic-Differentiation.md

 The new equation is 3.8 and the existing equation is 3.3.
 These are given on [slides](https://rlucas7.github.io/talks/algodiff_2024_slides.pdf) 15 and 14 respectively.
-We advocate to prefer eqiuation 3.8 over 3.3, although both are mathematically equivalent-which we also prove-equation 3.8 is more efficient to calculate.
+We advocate to prefer our equation 3.8 over existing 3.3, although they are mathematically equivalent-which we also prove-our equation 3.8 is more efficient to calculate.

 The Recommendations
 ============